Courtesy of Cotopaxi

 If you’re looking for an option that doesn’t scream “adventure traveler,” this chic water-resistant weekender by Copenhagen-based Rains is ideal for city getaways to drizzly destinations.
 Made with a waterproof matte outer material in seven different colors, the water-resistant zippers will protect your belongings from a downpour (but won’t keep water out if it’s fully submerged).
 With one large main compartment and a detachable shoulder strap, this bag is best for minimalists who don’t want to fuss with extra pockets and straps. —L.M.

 We fully agree with The North Face’s statement that just because you’re taking a quick trip, it “doesn’t mean that you should settle for luggage that’s going to fall apart.”
 Its Base Camp 50L Duffel is built with a durable laminate material to protect your belongings from rough luggage carousels at the airport and weather in the wilderness.
 The bag features a water-resistant top flap to keep elements out, plus exterior mesh pockets and four compression straps to help optimize packing space.
 The bag also has convertible handles so you can carry it as a duffel or a backpack. —S.B.

 This article originally appeared online on July 3, 2019; it was updated on July 17, 2020, to include current information.
-Products we write about are independently vetted and recommended by our editors.
-AFAR may earn a commission if you buy through our links, which helps support our independent publication.

 Sign up for the Daily Wander newsletter for expert travel inspiration and tips